Dangers of Pediatric Sleep Apnea

 At the same time, they may seem to have lost their childhood joy.
 They might not be interested in things they used to enjoy, or might like only the ones that take the least amount of energy.

 Children with sleep apnea are often diagnosed with attention-deficit / hyperactivity disorder (ADHD) because the symptoms are similar.
-However, children with sleep apnea respond either poorly or not at all to typical ADHD treatments.
+However, children with sleep apnea respond either poorly or not at all to typical ADHD managements.

 While these are immediate complications of sleep apnea, they can have long-term consequences.
 Children may fall behind in their school work, develop a reputation as a problem kid, and may form habits and coping mechanisms that will serve them poorly in life.